TACC/TeachingWithTACC/docs/index.md

 **Scale Up:** Students can access their own dedicated nodes without interfering with each other or locking up local resources.

-**Access Hardware:** TACC offers access to the latest CPUs, GPUs, FPGAs, cloud systems, visualization technologies, networks, storage systems, and other valuable resources.
+**Access Hardware:** TACC offers access to the latest CPUs, GPUs, cloud systems, visualization technologies, networks, storage systems, and other valuable resources.

-**Data Management:** Distribute, collect, and share project files with fine-grained access controls.
+**Manage Data:** Distribute, collect, and share project files with fine-grained access controls.

 ## Setting Up